Rehamsalman1/Wordcloud-Covid-Analysis/README.md

-# Wordcloud-Covid-Analysis
+# Wordcloud-CovidVaccine-Analysis

 Word Cloud is a visualization technique for text data wherein each word is picturized with its importance in the context or its frequency.

 # Objective:
-To help clinicians know more about which symptoms of Covid are most frequent among patients in the dataset and then visualize it with the help of a word cloud.
+To help clinicians know more about which symptoms of Covid Vaccine were most frequent among patients in the dataset and then visualize it with the help of a word cloud.
 Initial data cleaning was done on Google Colab and further explored with the help of Pandas Library.
 A couple of cleaning methods were applied and the outputs were generated to be downloaded as the final file.

 ## Tools used:
 Google Colab, Python